c291g40/project1/README.md

 assuming that you used default settings for installing oracle at home, this should be your connection string: connectionString = "username/password@localhost:1521/XE"

+To Launch:
+    py main.py dbUsername dbPassword home: where home is optional(e is for home connection string for Edwin, m is for Mustafa)

 TIME:
 Edwin: (TOTAL: 15.5 hr)
     Worked on SplashScreen stuff (2hrs + 2.5hrs) (oct 20)